 Long-Term Staffing Shortages

-The United States Department of Labor is anticipating a 10 percent increase in demand for staffing across MRI, nuclear medicine, ultrasound, radiologic and cardiovascular technologists and medical dosimetrists.
-The problem is that radiologists, radiographers and clinical oncologists are experiencing the largest shortages
+The United States Department of Labor is anticipating a 10 percent increase for staffing across MRI, nuclear medicine, ultrasound, radiologic and cardiovascular technologists and medical dosimetrists.
+The problem is that radiologists, radiographers and clinical oncologists are experiencing the largest shortages.

 The radiology shortage is part of an overall healthcare staffing problem across the U.S. Every state is projected to have healthcare staff shortages by 2026, when the county will lack an estimated 3.2 million healthcare workers.